 Wattwatchers is engaged in innovative projects to bring about a more sustainable energy future.

-Backed by $2.7M in grant funding from the Australian Renewable Energy Agency (ARENA), the three-year MEM project is now into its second year, scaling up to install smart energy solutions to 5,000-plus homes, small businesses and schools Australia-wide.
+Backed by $2.7M in grant funding from the Australian Renewable Energy Agency (ARENA), the approx $10M, 3.5-year MEM project is now into its third year, scaling up to install smart energy solutions to 5,000-plus homes, small businesses and schools Australia-wide.

 How to get involved